hauze-v/web-dev/mdn-css/css-layout/flexbox/NOTES.md

 But there's more we can do here.
 Try changing your `flex-direction` property value to `row-reverse` - now you'll see that you still have your multiple row layout, but it starts from the opposite corner of the browser window and flows in reverse.

 ## flex-flow shorthand ##
+At this point it's worth noting that a shorthand exists for `flex-direction` and `flex-wrap` - called `flex-flow`.
+So for our example, we can replace:

+`flex-direction: row;`
+`flex-wrap: wrap;`

+with

+`flex-flow: row wrap;`

+## Flexible sizing of flex items ##
+Let's return to our first example, and look at how we can control what proportion of space flex items take up compared to the other flex items.

+First add the following rule to your CSS:

+article {
+  flex: 1;
+}

+This is a unitless proportion value that dictates how much of the available space along the main axis each flex item will take up compared to other flex items.
+In this case, we are giving each <article> element the same value ( a value of 1), which means they will all take up an equal amount of the spare space left after things like padding and margins have been set.
+It's relative to other flex items, meaning that giving each flex item a value of 40000 would have the exact same effect.

+Now add the following rule below the previous one:

+article:nth-oftype(3) {
+  flex: 2;
+}

+Now you should see that the third <article> takes up twice as much of the available width as the other two - there are now four proportion units available in total (since 1+1+2 = 4).
+The first two flex items have one unit each so they take 1/4 of the available space each.
+The third one has two units, so it takes up 2/4 of the available space (or one-half).

+You can also specify a minimum size value inside the flex value.
+Try updating your existing article rules with:

+article {
+  flex: 1 200px;
+}

+article:nth-of-type(3) {
+  flex: 2 200px;
+}

+This basically takes "Each flex item will first be given 200px of the available space.
+After that, the rest of the available space will be shared out according to the proportion units."

+The real value of flexbox can be seen in its flexibility/responsiveness - if you resize the browser window, or add another <article> element, the layout continues to work just fine.